-We believe in empowering individuals with the resources needed to safely perform their jobs so that at the end of the day, everyone returns home safely to their friends and family.
-Whether it be through online learning, our webinar series, or in-person training once we are able to reinstate them, we continue to be here to help you meet your personal needs and the needs of your business.
+North American Training Solutions believes in empowering individuals with the resources needed to safely perform their jobs so that at the end of the day, everyone returns home safely to their friends and family.
+This holds true for our clients, our partners, and our NATS team members.

 Assessing The Risk of Covid-19

 Understanding how to assess risks is critical in all lines of work, especially now as we’re faced with COVID-19 and its impact on our professional and personal lives.
 As a national training organization focused on environmental health and safety, our number-one priority has always been to provide the resources needed to ensure people return home safely to their families and friends after a day of work.
 For some time, we’ve been using the National Institute of Occupational Safety and Health’s (NIOSH) Hierarchy of Controls developed by the Centers for Disease Control and Prevention (CDC), which provides guidance on how to effectively deal with an identified hazard.
 Typically, we work with physical hazards but in the case of COVID-19, we’re dealing with a biological hazard.

 RISK ASSESSMENT is about identifying potential hazards or threats, and putting appropriate control measures in place.
 During this COVID-19 global pandemic, we would like to share with you some highly-effective models you can use to keep you, your loved ones, your employees, and anyone who may be at risk, safe.